How to Bulk Enable or Disable WooCommerce Backorders

 Prepend stock status on WooCommerce product titles

-After the bulk update has been finished, you’ll see the stock status added to your product names.
+After the bulk update has finished, you’ll see the stock status seamlessly added to your product names.

 Prepend stock status on WooCommerce product titles

-Optional – Add a purchase note for all backorder products
+Optional: Add a purchase note for all backordered products

-One of the most difficult issues is properly explaining the lead time for backorders to customers.
+One of the most difficult issues with backorders is properly communicating the lead time to customers.

-If this is not done correctly, customers can become angry, resulting in negative reviews and refund requests.
+If this is not done correctly, customers can become frustrated, resulting in negative reviews and support tickets requesting refunds.

-To solve this, you can add a purchase note on all products with the stock status “on backorder” and thus inform your customers of an estimated delivery time or the process that will be followed upon receiving of the order.
+To solve this, you can add a WooCommerce purchase note on all products with the stock status “on backorder“.
+This allows you to inform your customers via email of an estimated delivery time or the process that will be followed to fulfill the order.

 This will be done using the Bulk Edit tool.